 The Back Parlor Gallery was created in 2008 to feature annual exhibits that are produced in-house on subjects relative to the historic site’s mission, providing the opportunity to exhibit items from the collection not normally on display.
+The Back Parlor Gallery is closed for the installation of the fire suppression system in Bedford House.
+All our exhibits are available digitally HERE

 The Holiday Season at John Jay’s Bedford House

 During John Jay’s time, in the early 19th century, Christmas was a solemn, religious holiday, celebrated with church, prayer and bible readings.
 But the Jays and their contemporaries did celebrate the season beginning with Thanksgiving to celebrate the harvest, through Twelfth Night (January 6th) to celebrate the Epiphany.
 This exhibit includes family Christmas cards, ornaments, historic photos along with winter costumes and accessories.
-Exhibit closes December 31, 2016.

 Moments in Time: Photographs from the Jay Family Collection